thaqifazfar15/etch-a-sketch/README.md

 - How to create responsive square grid.
 - How to convert all elements of the same class to an array.
 - How to change background color of an element with hover effect.
+- How to put footer where it belong.